Two Measures of Inflation:

-The BEA's Personal Consumption Expenditures Chain-type Price Index for March shows core inflation well below the Federal Reserve's 2% long-term target at 1.13%.
-The Core Consumer Price Index, also data through March, is significantly higher at 1.89%.
+The BEA's Personal Consumption Expenditures Chain-type Price Index for October shows core inflation well below the Federal Reserve's 2% long-term target at 1.11%.
+The latest Core Consumer Price Index release, also data through October, is higher at 1.68%.
 The Fed is on record as using PCE as its primary inflation gauge.

 The inflation rate over the longer run is primarily determined by monetary policy, and hence the Committee has the ability to specify a longer-run goal for inflation.
 The Committee judges that inflation at the rate of 2 percent, as measured by the annual change in the price index for personal consumption expenditures, is most consistent over the longer run with the Federal Reserve's statutory mandate.
 Communicating this inflation goal clearly to the public helps keep longer-term inflation expectations firmly anchored, thereby fostering price stability and moderate long-term interest rates and enhancing the Committee's ability to promote maximum employment in the face of significant economic disturbances.
 [Source] |